microsoft/terraform-provider-power-platform/.github/ISSUE_TEMPLATE/documentation.md

 <!-- Short description here describing the documentation that you're requesting.
 Include a use case for why users need this documentation. -->

-Do you plan to open a PR to address this?
-[YES / NO]

-See the [contributing guide](/CONTRIBUTING.md?) for more information about what's expected for contributions.

 ## Definition of Done
 - [ ] Users should be able to use the documentation to complete a task